Hypernova101/MihirBapatStudent/index.md

 <img align="center" style="border:10px outset silver;" src="{{site.baseurl}}/images/Freeform.png" height="300px" alt="about"/>

-This is my about me picture.
+*My about me picture*

 This picture shows a lot about my life.
-It shows my favorite soccer team, Liverpool FC.
+It shows my favorite sports teams, Liverpool FC, Mumbai Indians, and the Indian National Cricket Team.
+In my free time, I like to play soccer and play the piano, hence the images there.
+I like to play Fortnite on my Nintendo Switch with Yash Parikh and code; I want to be a Computer Scientist when I grow up.
+Finally, I like Math a lot and I added a picture of myself.

 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.